 Though eye-catching, ventilated, louvered rooftop cupolas also remain grounded in an important role: to allow hot air to escape from a garage or home’s attic, which prevents wood’s premature rotting, the forming of mildew, and paint peeling.
 Sizes and shapes vary – from octagonal to hexagonal, circular and simple square designs.
 Cupola’s cousins are the lantern, which live above a tower or turret, belvedere or gazebo – structures large enough for a lookout – and belfry, where bells are hung.

-John Tyler, owner of Architectural Roofing & Sheet Metal in Tulsa, Okla., began constructing copper cupolas in a slew of sizes in 1965.
+John Tyler, owner of Architectural Roofing & Sheet Metal in Tulsa, OK, began constructing copper cupolas in a slew of sizes in 1965.

 “I retired from the union at 39 as a sheet metal worker,” he says.
 He remembers being initially inspired after seeing an historical house with a copper seam roof in Harrisburg, Pa.
 “It was just so beautiful and that got me excited.”